ayushsaurabh/BNP-FRET-Binned/README.md

 ![Screenshot from 2025-06-13 05-16-28](https://github.com/user-attachments/assets/83d92ac9-04b1-45a8-82b2-b73f193c7fbc)

-To run this example, we suggest putting B-SIM scripts and the input tif files in the same folder/directory.
+To run an example, we suggest putting BNP-FRET scripts and the input data files in the same folder/directory.
 Next, if running on a Windows machine, first confirm the current folder that julia is being run from by executing the following command in the REPL:

 ```pwd()```